 The NVIDIA Deep Learning Institute (DLI) Teaching Kit program released a new course for university educators to teach the latest in edge AI and robotics.

 The Edge AI and Robotics Teaching Kit is a collaborative effort between NVIDIA experts, a team from the University of Oxford, and the University of Maryland, Baltimore County (UMBC).
 As the fifth release from DLI, the kit complements existing deep learning, accelerated computing, and accelerated data science teaching kits.

-Students will learn through a combination of lecture slides, hands-on labs, and teaching materials centered around edge computing, deep learning, Internet of Things, video analytics, and autonomous robotics.
+Students learn through a combination of lecture slides, hands-on labs, and teaching materials centered around edge computing, deep learning, Internet of Things, video analytics, and autonomous robotics.

 The hands-on labs and coding exercises are run on Jetson Nano, exposing students to parallel computing and powerful embedded platforms used in many of the world’s most advanced robots and edge devices.
 This new kit explores areas and concepts not covered in the previous DLI Robotics teaching kit, which is now at end-of-life.

-There are six major modules in this Teaching Kit, starting with:
+There are six major modules in this teaching kit:

 - Module 1: Introduction to Edge AI